 - What if the other person is an atheist?

 As you can see, in comparing divinities, we’re making the Divine’s name a cause for distress.
-If we truly love our Divine, we must also respect the views and spiritual evolution of others.
-That is true compassion as taught by Swami and many other sages.
+If we genuinely love our Divine, we must also respect the views and spiritual evolution of others.
+That is Divine compassion, as taught by Swami and many Vedic sages.

 What would you rather do?
 Hurt others by comparing Swami to other divinities in comments of those who don’t have the same view of Swami as you?
 Or, follow Swami’s teachings of kindness and make the other person feel special?